visit-dav/visit/src/doc/data_into_visit/XdmfFormat.rst

 The examples consist of C++ code fragments that write out Xdmf files directly.
 The code fragments that write out the corresponding HDF5 data are not shown.
-The full C++ source code that contains all the example XDMF code shown is found `here <https://github.com/visit-dav/visit/blob/develop/src/tools/data/datagen/xdmf.C>`_.
+The full C++ source code that contains all the example XDMF code shown is found `here <https://github.com/visit-dav/visit/blob/develop/src/tools/data/datagen/xdmf.C>`__.
+This includes the code that generates the example mesh data and the code that writes out the binary mesh data to the HDF5 file.

 An example of a regular mesh file
 ---------------------------------